jimbon25/wedding-invitation/README.md

 **RECAPTCHA_SECRET_KEY** is obtained from the Google reCAPTCHA dashboard (use the v2 secret key, not the site key!).

 **Note:** Never put your secret key in the frontend code.

+**Visit Tracking:**
+Every time a guest opens the invitation, a visit is tracked and sent to the backend (timestamp, session ID, referrer, IP, user agent).
+This helps with analytics, anti-abuse, and monitoring.
+Data is sent securely to Telegram via serverless function and is never exposed to the frontend.

 **Google reCAPTCHA:** [Register and get your keys here](https://www.google.com/recaptcha/admin/create)